zeljkofilipin/filipin.eu/_drafts/deep-work-quotes.md

 ### Chapter 3: Deep Work Is Meaningful

+#### Introduction

 > It can be hard to define exactly what a given knowledge worker does and how it differs from another:

 > deep life is not just economically lucrative, but also a life well lived.

 #### A Neurological Argument for Depth

+> skillful management of attention is the sine qua non of the good life and the key to improving virtually every aspect of your experience.

 > The world represented by your inbox, in other words, isn’t a pleasant world to inhabit.